 Sara cares about the future of our small rural communities and as your State Representative she is working to:

-• Strengthen Southern Vermont’s economy through innovative approaches to workforce development and job creation
+• Strengthen our rural economy through innovative approaches to workforce development and job creation

 • Invest in our youth by ensuring quality public education and early childcare